CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-client-exception.md

 ### Invalid Configuration Settings {#configurationsettings}

-The `Configuration Settings` provided were invalid (e.g. an invalid setting key was provided, a setting was provided an invalid value, etc).
+The [Configuration Settings][SshSessionDetailsConfigurationSettings] provided were invalid (e.g. an invalid setting key was provided, a setting was provided an invalid value, etc).

 #### Message Format